etherlinkcom/docs/docs/governance/how-do-i-participate-in-governance.md

 - The address or Octez client alias of your baker account
 - The address of the Etherlink kernel or security governance contract
-- The hash of the kernel upgrade
+- The hash of the upgraded kernel, which the proposer must generate from the code of the new kernel

 The proposer must make the code of the new kernel available for people to evaluate.
 Proposers can make it easier for bakers to upgrade to the new kernel by providing the preimages for the kernel online so nodes can update from them directly.

-To upvote a proposed kernel or security update during a Proposal period, call the `upvote_proposal` entrypoint with the same parameters:
+To upvote a proposed kernel or security update during a Proposal period, call the `upvote_proposal` entrypoint with the same parameters.
+This example again uses `0x00927d...` as an example kernel hash:

 ```bash
 octez-client transfer 0 from my_wallet to KT1H5pCmFuhAwRExzNNrPQFKpunJx1yEVa6J \